 Playing the main couple of Alice and Jack are Florence Pugh and Harry Styles.

 Pugh is an Oscar-nominated actress (Little Women) who has truly broken out over the last couple of years.
 In addition to Little Women she has starred in Black Widow and appeared in the Disney Plus original series Hawkeye, as well as Midsommar, Fighting with My Family and the TV mini series The Little Drummer Girl.
-Should the release dates hold, Pugh will actually have two movies come out on September 23, as she is also doing a voice role for Puss in Boots: The Last Wish.

 Most will know Harry Styles as the singing superstar (formerly of pop group One Direction, now solo), but he has been scratching his actor itch over the last couple of years.
 He made his acting debut in Christopher Nolan’s Dunkirk and, like Pugh, has joined the MCU, appearing in an Eternals post-credits scene as Eros.
 He has another 2022 movie coming outside of Don’t Worry Darling called My Policeman.